deepgram/kur/docs/source/specification.rst

   trying to predict.
 - The maximum value of ``LENGTH_OF_PREDICTED_TRANSCRIPTION`` is the number of timesteps in your model's output (again, often this is larger than the length of the transcription you are trying to predict).
+If you use ``AUTOSCALE_TARGET``, then the maximum value should be the number of timesteps in the layer pointed to by the ``AUTOSCALE_TARGET``.
 - The maximum value of ``LENGTH_OF_TRUE_TRANSCRIPTION`` is less than or equal to the number of timesteps in your model's output.